tmhglnd/total-serialism/README.md

 The library consists of a few subsets:
 - [`Generative`](#generative-methods) : Basic methods that generate arrays of number sequences, such as methods that generate an ascending array of numbers evenly spread between a low and high value.
 - [`Algorithmic`](#algorithmic-methods) : These are also generative methods, but are in general more complex algorithms, such as euclidean rhythm generation, lindenmayer string expansion, fibonacci sequence, pisano periods and more.
 - [`Stochastic`](#stochastic-methods) : Methods for procedurally generating number sequences based on various types of randomness, such as white noise (evenly distributed), rolling dice, flipping a coin and more.
+Also includes Markov Chain.
 - [`Transform`](#transform-methods) : Methods that transform the array in some fashion.
 Think of methods such as reversing, palindrome, duplicating, inversing, interleaving and more.
 - [`Statistic`](#statistic-methods) : Some methods useful for analysis of arrays.
 For example getting the average value or the most common value from an array.
 - [`Translate`](#translate-methods) : Translate between different notation systems.
 For example convert midi values to frequency, or note names to midi integers.
 Or use a relative semitone notation system and convert to midi.
 Map values in an Array to a specified scale, and output the relative values in the specified scale, root and octave.